schuyleresprit/vcl/pages/instructions.md

 </div>
 <div class="col-sm-4">

  To explore __Genres__, return to the slide-in menu to the Languages page.
-Scroll to browse the list or use the search box to identify a specific language.
-The Languages list represent both original language texts and texts in translation for each language in the dataset.

 </div>
 </div>